 Advice for the use of facebook groups:

+The same rules apply as the post you would send to your own network.
 Use a picture that stands out.
 A sad-looking cat or dog with a text like ‘help me graduate’ can do wonders.
 It sounds silly, but it’s very effective.

 Other people that are looking for participants will mention in the comments section of your post that they did your survey.
 You’ll always want to double check, which is easy because their name is visible on Facebook.